bit-ivrc/ivrcscripts/README.md

 * latex_install.bash
 This script will install TeXlive2017 and TeXStudio.It will also configure the environment of TeXStudio and install the Chinese fonts.
 Make sure that you have replace /etc/apt/sources.list with the sources mirror of BIT.
 And there is at least 15G storage space in your /home directory.
-Once the script has finished,restart the computer.
+Once the script has finished,restart the computer to make sure the software runs normally.
 The LaTeX template of BIT is on this [website](https://coding.net/u/aRagdoll/p/LaTex-template/git).

 See [wiki](https://github.com/bit-ivrc/ivrcscripts/wiki) for more useful information.